yuandi2003/juruoDDD/README.md

 Welcome to juruo's notes repository!
 This is where juruo store various notes and study materials.

-This repository consists of
+- This repository consists of:
-  -Notes in class or after class
+  - Notes in class and after class.
-  -Project and codes during the semester
+  - Project and codes written during this semester.
-  -